 by Tony Vidler

-Consumers usually want fairly straightforward outcomes from advisers, but getting to the point of delivering concise solutions which appear simple often requires great expertise on the part of an adviser.
+Consumers usually want fairly straightforward outcomes from advisers, but getting to the point of delivering concise solutions which appear simple often now requires great expertise on the part of a financial adviser.
 As the financial services world gets more complex, and advisers increasingly specialise in highly technical areas and only deal with one element of a consumers needs, there is an increasing tendency for many to move away from holistic and strategic conversations with clients and focus upon a specific area of need which is of course their specialty area.

 This makes sense from many perspectives, however it raises the risk of multiple financial professionals being perceived as competing with each other – or providing perhaps conflicting advice – when in fact they are not.
 Each is presenting solutions to particular problems and those solutions can and do work in tandem with other solutions or advice about different parts of the financial planning process…but does the consumer understand that?

 For the majority of consumers the financial planning process is an extraordinary, long and complex process.
 When they are engaging in that process with a number of highly proficient technical experts specialising in aspects of financial planning then it appears even more complex to the consumers.